mariamnawaz1/Comparative-Genomics-Pipeline/README.md

 heatmap1 <- pheatmap(as.matrix(data_frame)
 plot(heatmap1$tree_row, hang=-1)
 ```
 The dendrogram generated is given below (you can change the fontsize using cex).
+The dendrogram's clusters were generated using the distance matrix (Euclidean).
 20 of the isolates within the red boxes are ones we suspect to be part of an outbreak:

 ![image](https://github.gatech.edu/storage/user/59643/files/7fa5c0b1-98c4-4117-8bb1-cc5a2eb9b637)